leemw1977/leewilliams.dev/content/posts/starting.md

 If you’re diving into Hugo or static site generation, don’t be afraid to experiment, break things, and debug.
 That’s half the fun! 🎉

 Have any questions or tips?
 Drop them in the comments—I’d love to hear from you! 😊

+##### _Edited to add: 03/01/2025 21:35_
+I wanted to add GTM, so currently the quickest way for me to do that was to create my own copy of the theme - I must remember to look into that more too as I'm not sure if I was using the way the theme says to do it correctly - it should be supported but looking at the analytics files in the theme something looks off - but don't quote me I could wrong.